 - D-Day Parade

-Summer training is offered to select cadets based on merit.
+Summer training (yes, training, this is not a YMCA-style summer camp!) is offered to select cadets based on merit.
 Courses are two, three, six or seven weeks long.
 The first course a cadet is eligible is to attend is a two week General Training course.
-From their second year onwards, cadets are able to choose a specialty (e.g. aviation, leadership, survival, band, etc.) and participate in more advanced training and on longer courses.
+From their second year onwards, cadets are able to choose a specialty (e.g. aviation, leadership, survival, band, physical fitness, etc.) and participate in more advanced academic training and on longer courses.

 While cadets are undergoing summer training they are paid a modest training bonus allowance to supplement their needs while on base (e.g. military hair cuts).
 The Canadian Forces provide all transportation, meals, lodging and special equipment.